WWW UBO

 "There was nothing else for it," Malcolm explained.
 "They make you swear an oath when you take on this job.
 Come rain or shine, day or night, you have to spring into action, even if you are looking for a couple of pig-brained dickheads who, in any sane world, would be kept under lock and key for the sake of their own wellbeing.

 "In the end it turned into a major manhunt.
-We had the police out looking for them, helicopters, put out messages on the local radio station.
+We had the police out looking for them, we had helicopters, we put out messages on the local radio station.
 And do you know where we found them?
 The car park at ASDA.
 Near the bottle bank, where one of the streetlights was out and it was a bit dark.
 We had to airlift them to their house two streets away - them and their shopping...

 You know, the next time there's a call - I don't know, maybe this is a premonition - but I just have this feeling that we may not find them.
 Pity."